tripLr/Fedora-Server-Tools/README.md

 # fedora-build
+# Necessary packages to compile android using fedora instead of ubuntu
-# Check branches for your version of Fedora
+# Switch branches for your version of Fedora
-# Created Fedora28 for server
+# Fedora28
-# Created Fedora29 for server
+# Fedora29
-# Created Fedora28desktop for fedora 28 desktop
+# Fedora30
+# Fedora31
-# Fedora server build environment for Google Android,  Oreo , LineageOS
+# Fedora server build environment for Google AOSP and varients
+   including LineageOS AEX AICP AOKP
 # many thanks to xda_developers @_mone, @ripee

 Update First Successful Builds to Fedora Server with LineageOS on my server